Pacific-Softwares/larpress-digital/documents/docs/getting-started/introduction.md

 - **User Management** - Comprehensive user, role, and permission system
 - **Developer Friendly** - Clean code, extensive documentation, and API

-## Who is LaraPressDigital For?
+## Who is larpress For?

-LaraPressDigital is perfect for:
+larpress is perfect for:

 - **Laravel Developers** building client projects
 - **Agencies** needing a reliable starting point